robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 > This feature is only available for customers in the Final URL Suffix Phase 3 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 636).
 If you are not in the pilot this property will be ignored and no error will be returned.

 **Add:** Optional
 **Update:** Optional.
-If no value is set for the update, the prior setting is removed.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

 ## <a name="id"></a>Id